 The treacherous tides and sneaky sandbars of North Carolina’s coast have drawn wave junkies and fans to places like Rodanthe, Cape Hatteras, Atlantic Beach, Wrightsvillle Beach and more for decades.

 After nearly a century of sport, it is clear that surfing in the Crystal Coast is more than just a passing fad.
 The craft is surely here to stay, with North Carolina ranking as one of the most popular states for surfing.
+The exhibit offers a dynamic look at how surfing shaped the North Carolina coast and its culture.

 Surfing, surf shops and the tourism that they created have encouraged economic growth on both local and state levels for decades with no signs of stopping.